Ren-B-7/Super-Start.nvim/README.md

 Paste this as well

-You can remove the files ~/.local/share/font/nerd-font but keep NerdFonts This is an extended font fornmat for extra images and icons added to nvim
+You can remove the files ~/.local/share/font/nerd-font but keep NerdFonts This is an extended font format for extra images and icons added to nvim

 Then finally go to ~/.config/ and paste the "nvim.zip" file here and do command "unzip ~/.local/nvim.zip"